-You’ve probably heard before how popular Arabic language became and how more and more people started learning it or going to Arab country for studies purposes.
+You’ve probably heard before how popular Arabic language became.
+Or maybe you heard how more and more non-Arabic speakers started learning it or going to Arab country for study purposes.
 However, it has the bad reputation of being difficult and hard to understand.
-It may seem that only the people with an affinity for languages might be able to master it.
+You might think that only the people with an affinity for languages might be able to master it.
 It couldn’t be further from the truth!
-It only seems difficult because you might not be used with the alphabet, the sounds or writing from right to left, but guaranteed that within 1 week you’ll become more confident and say to yourself “You know what?
+You might not be used to the alphabet.
+Or maybe the sounds or writing from right to left.
+But guaranteed that within 1 week you’ll become more confident and say to yourself “You know what?
 I can do it!”.

 When asking non-Arabic speakers what stops them from learning the language, they came up with a few responses as per below.

-It was once believed that the only people able to learn a new language were children, saying that they were more perceptive.
+Before, people believed that the only ones able to learn a new language were children, saying that they were more perceptive.
 However, when looking into it, studies have shown that an older student has some advantages over the fresh mind of a child.
-For example the cognitive skills are more developed and it does extend to how your memory soaks up information.
-Basically, you might learn harder because it’s been a while since you’ve been in school, but once learn, you’re stuck with it.
+For example, cognitive skills are more developed and it does extend to how your memory soaks up information.
+Basically, you can say that you learn harder because it’s been a while since you’ve been in school, but once learned, you’re stuck with it.

 First language obstacle

 Some people think that because Arabic is a totally different language from their mother tongue, it might be different.
 We at Kaleela beg to differ.
 With the right tools, resources and learning methods, Arabic can be treated like any other language.
 If your biggest fear is how different the sounds are, listen to them more and keep repeating.
 If you believe the alphabet is hard, practice it more.
 After you get passed this mental barrier, it should be smooth riding from there on.